ShadowJonathan/masto_admin_metrics/readme.md

 This is a very simple script that exports mastodon admin dashboard metrics ("measures") to prometheus format, to allow for easier manipulation and dashboard integration into grafana and the likes.

+All metrics given show data for the *previous day*, this is a bit odd since prometheus expects data to be given for the current time, but due to the way mastodon summarises metrics, this is how it's fetched.

+I've made a recommended grafana dashboard to go along with this data source: `WIP`

 To make it work, go to "development" in the mastodon web UI, and create an application with the permissions `read` and `admin:read`, feel free to disable all other permissions (such as `write`).